TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

     :Data type: Integer / String

-    Check for the defined :ref:`backend layout <be-layout>` of a page, including the inheritance of the field `Backend Layout (subpages of this page)`.
+    Check for the defined :ref:`backend layout <t3coreapi:be-layout>` of a page, including the inheritance of the field `Backend Layout (subpages of this page)`.

     Example: